mansi57/swift-eats/ARCHITECTURE.md

 - Connection pooling: PgBouncer or similar for connection management

 **Kafka Cluster**:
-- Brokers: 3-10 brokers (depending on geo distribution)
+- Brokers: 5-15 brokers (depending on geo distribution and GPS load)
-- Partitions: 300+ total partitions across all topics
+- Partitions: 350+ total partitions across all topics (including 50-100 for GPS)
 - Replication factor: 3 for reliability
-- Storage: 100-500 GB for hot topics (with retention policies)
+- Storage: 200-800 GB for hot topics (including GPS data with retention policies)

 #### **Network & Bandwidth**